RAGDA PATTICE

 ASSEMBLE IN INDIVIDUAL BOWLS

 In a shallow bowl, spoon the ragda.
 Arrange the potato patties.
-Toss some of the crushed corn chips.
 Spoon the tamarind and chilli chutney.
-Sprinkle some of the onions and serve.
+Dot the coriander chutney.
+Ideas for additional garnishes could be finely chopped onion or sev (from Indian store) and serve.
 Serves 4.